-Fort Ticonderoga presents the Seventh Annual Material Matters: It’s in the Details weekend on November 4 & 5, 2017, in the Mars Education Center.
+Fort Ticonderoga presents the Eighth Annual Material Matters: It’s in the Details weekend on November 3 & 4, 2018, in the Mars Education Center.
 We invite you to join us for this weekend focused on the material culture of the 18th century.
 The informal setting promotes interaction between presenters and attendees throughout the weekend.
 Presenters are experts in their fields.
 Box lunches Saturday and Sunday are included in the registration fee.
-The 2017 lineup of speakers will be announced in the Spring of 2017.

 Thanks to the generous support of Seminar patrons, Fort Ticonderoga offers two scholarships for K-12 teachers who are first-time attendees at the "Material Matters" seminar.
 Since, 2001, Fort Ticonderoga has provided 130 teacher scholarships to attend its conferences and seminars.

-Teachers wishing to apply for a scholarship should download a PDF of the application below and send it to Rich Strum, Director of Education.
-The application deadline is October 15, 2017.
+Teachers wishing to apply for a scholarship should download a PDF of the application below and send it to Rich Strum, Director of Academic Programs.
+The application deadline is October 15, 2018.

 Where to Stay